 Mchenja is the local name for ebony, and the camp is tucked into a shady ebony grove beside the Luangwa River in the heart of South Luangwa National Park.

-Its five safari tents (including a two-bedroom, two-bathroom family safari tent) are pure, natural elegance with grass walls, soft cushions and light-as-air curtains.
+Its five safari rooms (including a two-bedroom, two-bathroom family safari room) are pure, natural elegance with grass walls, soft cushions and light-as-air curtains.
 Each has a feather-top bed, large picture windows and open air en-suite bathroom with a bath looking out onto the river.

 At breakfast, listen to a chorus of birdsong and laughing hippos.
 Between safari activities, relax in the refreshing pool overlooking the Luangwa river.